 Q1: How long should I marinate chicken breasts?

-A: Chicken breasts can be marinated for as little as 30 minutes to 2 hours for quick marinades or up to overnight for deeper flavor infusion.
+A: You can marinate chicken for 30 minutes to 2 hours for quick results, or up to overnight for deeper flavor.

 Q2: Can you marinate chicken breasts without vinegar?

-A: Yes, you can use other acidic ingredients such as citrus juice, yogurt, or even buttermilk as alternatives to vinegar.
+A: Yes, you can use other acids like citrus juice, yogurt, or even buttermilk instead of vinegar.

 Q3: How do you know if the chicken is seasoned properly?